Deku-Ian/hallpass/README.md

-# Hallpass App
+# HallPass App

 A mobile application built with Ionic Angular and Firebase that allows users to navigate the campus more efficiently, manage their profile, login securely, and handle user authentication.
+In partial fulfillment for our subject CS 414-B (Mobile Computing 2).

 ## Features